TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

 .. tip::

-   The section :ref:`add-typoscript-in-extension` explains how extension developers can make TypoScript available for inclusion in their extensions.
+   The section :ref:`extdev-add-typoscript` explains how extension developers can make TypoScript available for inclusion in their extensions.